 Search CFA Local to find your nearest NSP-BPLR

-Please visit the 'CFA Local' page regularly to ensure that you have knowledge of the current designated NSP-BPLRs near you.
+Please visit the 'Local Information' page regularly to ensure that you have knowledge of the current designated NSP-BPLRs near you.
 It is important to understand that locations are added and removed by municipal councils from time to time.
 Please ensure you read the important information on this page before you search for NSP-BPLRs.

 Will I be safe at an NSP-BPLR?